At a glance

 Visit the CPD Hub to log in and begin accumulating CPD hours.

-With recent years demonstrating the growing significance of extreme weather events, we offer some helpful guidance to share with your customers on how best to recover following a flood.
+With such occurences over the past several years demonstrating the growing significance of extreme weather events, we offer some helpful guidance to share with your customers on how best to recover following a flood.

 Tip 1: Ensure your customers know to notify you